 Another list of life sciences branches in Medicine and its related categories

 Medicine is the basic applied science or practice of the diagnosis, treatment, and prevention of diseases.
 It is related to health and prevention methodologies of illness.
-Here are some more branches of life sciences in Medical Sciences.
+Here are some more life science branches in Medical Sciences.

 - Anesthesiology: The branch of medicine that deals with life support and anesthesia during surgery.